-Eurostar is the exclusive high-speed train service that links London to Paris, Brussels, Amsterdam and the rest of Europe at speeds of up to 320km/h.
+Eurostar is the exclusive high-speed train service that links London to Paris, Brussels, Amsterdam and the rest of Europe at speeds of up to 186 mph (300 km/h).
 All Eurostar trains have modern, comfortable facilities, plenty of room for luggage, and onboard food and beverage car.
 There are three comfort classes on offer – Standard, Standard Premier (equivalent to Premium Economy, with light refreshments served), and Business Premier (equivalent to First or Business Class, with flexible travel options, priority boarding, lounge access and delicious food and drink included).

 Thalys is the railway company connecting four European countries – France, Belgium, the Netherlands and Germany.
-Thalys trains run at a speed of up to 300km/h and have three comfort classes on all services called – Standard, Comfort and Premium (equivalent to the First Class, with access to the Thalys Lounge).
+Thalys trains run at a speed of up to 186 mph (300 km/h) and have three comfort classes on all services called – Standard, Comfort and Premium (equivalent to the First Class, with access to the Thalys Lounge).
 All Thalys trains have a car restaurant (called Thalys Welcome Bar) and a free WiFi connection.

-The average journey time between Lille and Brussels is 1 hour and 0 minutes and the fastest journey time is 34 minutes.
-On an average weekday, there are 20 trains per day travelling from Lille to Brussels.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Lille and Brussels is 1 hour and 33 minutes, with around 22 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 Yes, it is possible to travel from Lille to Brussels without having to change trains.
-There are 13 direct trains from Lille to Brussels.
+There are 5 direct trains from Lille to Brussels.
 Though there may be fewer direct services available depending on your exact departure date.